 - Helping everyone have fun (sharing the spotlight, helping newbie players, etc.)

-- How much input should players have in backgrounds, plots, etc.?
+- How much input should players have in setting backgrounds, plots, etc.?

 - Playing more than one PC